Posted on October 28 2015

 - Keep them inside – A dog or cat that spends time outside when you’re not home will be at greater risk during a storm or flood.
 Find a good spot inside for them to stay when you’re not home so they won’t be left to the whims of the weather.

 - Keep up-to-date on vaccinations – This will affect both where you’re allowed to take them and what risks they face if they escape.
 You don’t want to be turned away from a hotel or sanctuary in a moment of need because your pet isn’t vaccinated.

 - Prepare an emergency kit – Think of all the things you’d need for a few days of travel with your dog – food, a leash, clean-up bags, water, any medications they take, and the paperwork that shows they’re up-to-date on shots.
 If you keep everything together, you’ll have an easier time grabbing it in a hurry if you need to leave suddenly during a natural disaster.

 - Keep a handy list of nearby pet-friendly hotels – BringFido, Pet-Friendly Hotels, Marriott, Choice Hotels, and Pets Welcome are some of the many websites you can use to find a place to stay.

 Animals give us so much.
 They help ease stress, decrease the risks of depression, and provide a consistent source of love and affection.14 In exchange, it’s our job to take care of them and make sure nothing we put in their path causes them harm.
-The time and investment it takes to pet proof your home is easily worth the benefits you’ll receive from having a safe and healthy pet.
+The time and investment it takes to pet-proof your home are easily worth the benefits you’ll receive from having a safe and healthy pet.